dag-andersen/kubernetes-reference-highlighter/docs/Report.md

 - **Kubevious** [[docs](https://kubevious.io/docs/built-in-validators/)] [[GitHub](https://github.com/kubevious/kubevious)]: This tool comes with 44 built-in Kubernetes Resource validation checks.
 The checks include cross-file checks that, e.g., validate if a `service` points to two deployments at the same time and that kind of misconfiguration.
 Kubevious has a powerful toolset just like KubeLinter, but this tool has a UI and needs to be run in a cluster or as a stand-alone program.
 It can only run its checks on resources already deployed to Kubernetes and therefore does not do any live validation for the developer while coding.
 This tool is mainly for finding and debugging issues after it has already been deployed.
 - **Conftest** [[GitHub](https://github.com/open-policy-agent/conftest)], **Copper** [[GitHub](https://github.com/cloud66-oss/copper)], and **Config-lint** [[GitHub](https://github.com/stelligent/config-lint)] are all similar tools that try to validate Kubernetes Manifests/YAML, but none of them come with built-in checks, so the users have to make their own "rules" that the YAML will be validated against.
 All these tools are Command Line tools, so they do not provide any live feedback but only validation when the command is run.
 These tools accelerate when you want to build your own custom checks (maybe on your own Custom Resource Definition (CRDs)).

-What is shared across all the tools listed above is that none of them manage to do reference checking across multiple files in a continuous manner that both takes local files, templating tools, and actual running clusters into account and is free to use at the same time.
+What is shared across all the tools listed above is that none of them manage to do reference checking across multiple files in a continuous manner that both takes local files, templating tools, and actual running clusters into account and at the same time is free to use.

 # 7. Prototype | Implementation